Get Involved with Exceptional Education Experiences

 - Complete your own research project under the direction of a faculty mentor.
-Completing your own research project under the direction of a faculty mentor is often done as part of the Honors Track, or through the Office of Undergraduate Research (OUR) in pursuit of the Undergraduate Research Scholar Designation (URSD), or as part of a Undergraduate Research Opportunities Program (UROP).
-If carefully planned, it is possible to complete one project as part of the Honors Track, and to earn the URSD while being funded by UROP.
+Completing your own research project is often done as part of the Honors Track, or through the Office of Undergraduate Research (OUR) in pursuit of the Undergraduate Research Scholar Designation (URSD), or as part of an Undergraduate Research Opportunities Program (UROP).
+If carefully planned, it is possible to complete one project as part of the Honors Track and to earn the URSD while being funded by UROP.